NicolasDorier/nicolasdorier-blog/content/posts/bitcoin-dollar.md

 ## Structure

-First, we will explore the concrete stability mechanisms of pegging the USD via Lightning and generalize it to the pegging of a portfolio, potentially with derivatives.
+First, we will explore the concrete stability mechanisms of USD peg via Lightning and generalize it to the peg of a portfolio, potentially with derivatives.

 Then, we will examine the stability mechanisms involved in incoming and outgoing payments.

 This will be followed by a short section highlighting the risks and limitations of our approach.

-We will then conclude by enumerating the different costs involved for the entity providing such a pegging service (also called the `pegging provider`).
+We will then conclude by enumerating the different costs involved for the entity providing such a peg service (also called the `peg provider`).

 ## Stability Mechanisms